Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 Presets

-You can create a preset for a custom notification that you want to reuse in multiple places by adding a presets entry in the configuration file.
+You can create a preset for a custom notification that you want to reuse in multiple places.
+Add a presets entry in the configuration file.

 For example, create a preset named entity_saved: